Kagami/kagome/README.md

 ### What is this all about?

-`kagome` is a collection of scripts helps to run GUI programs in Linux in isolated environments.
+`kagome` is a collection of scripts helps to run programs in Linux in isolated environments.

 As for now this repository doesn't provide installer or similar product-ready installation guide.
 It's just an example on how to make your desktop more secure by running each program in their own isolate environments.
 Though this may change in future.